SJackson123/SJackson.github.io/_pages/about.md

 &#128202; Currently searching for a position as an entry level Data Analyst or anything to do with data

-&#127884; In my spare time I am teaching myself Japanese
+&#127884; I am teaching myself Japanese in my spare time

 # Personal Bio